pedalv/JavaApp/MellomOppdrag/windows-azure.md

             * Storage and backups
             * High performance computing
             * Big data analysis
+      * virtualization is the logical division of physical computing resources
+      * container is operating-system level virtualization where the OS kerne provides isolated user spaces to run specific applications === Docker container
+      * Iaas Networking options

+        > Virtual Privaye Cloud (VPC) Networking

+        * Public Networking: Using public IP addresses
+        * Private Networking: via VPN tunnel or, in some cases dedicated connections
+      * Storage
+        * Inside the Virtual Machine: Each VM has storage of ith own
+            * Disk, database
+        * Outside the Virtual Machine: Each VM can access external storage
+            * Cloud File Storage === Dropbox, Microsoft OneDrive, Google Drive
+            * Object Storage === amazon webservice S3 Simple Storage Service, Microsoft Azure Blob Storage
+                * usually used for pictures, videoa, and archival data
+            * Data Protection in the Cloud === CRASHPLAN, CARBONITEO, AWS STORAGE Gateway, Microsoft Azure Backup
+                * Disaster Recovery to the Cloud === Zert, veeam, Infrascale
+      * Security
+        * Encryption: the process of converting information or data into ciphertext, which cannot be easily understood by anymore except those who have the key
+            * Compliance === Laws,Requirements, Policies, Rules, Standards, Governance, Regulations
     * Platform as a Service (PaaS) === Ex: Pizza delivery
+        * is for developers who want to develop, run, and manage applications
+        * No servers, storage, network, OS, middleware, or database are needed
         * Providers:
-          * Azure Logic Apps, Heroku, Amazon Elastic Beanstalk
+          * Azure Logic Apps, Heroku, Amazon Elastic Beanstalk, Google App Engine, Cloud Foundry
             * Azure Logic Apps, Azure Functions, Azure Web Jobs, Azure Automation
         * Scenarios:
             * Analytics or business intelligence
             * Development framework
-    * Software as a Service(SaaS) === Ex: Dine out
+    * Software as a Service(SaaS) === Ex: Dine out, access application direct in the cloud
+        * Benefits
+            * No hardware/software to buy or install
+            * No Software to maintain or upgrade
+            * You only pay for what you use
+            * New features are included
         * Providers:
           * Office 365, Google G Suite, Salesforce, Dropbox
-            * SharePoint, OneDrive for Business, Microsoft Teams, Power Platfor
+            * SharePoint, OneDrive for Business, Microsoft Teams, Power Platform
         * Scenarios:
             * Gain access to sophisticated applications
-            * Mobilize your workforce easily        *
+            * Mobilize your workforce easily
-- Cloud Computing === enables companies to consume a compute resource, such as a virtual machine, storage, or an application, as a utility -- just like electricity -- rather than having to build and maintain computing infrastructures in-house
+- Cloud Computing
+    * enables companies to consume a compute resource, such as a virtual machine, storage, or an application, as a utility -- just like electricity -- rather than having to build and maintain computing infrastructures in-house
+    * The more things change, the more they stay the same
 - Cloud Computing Deployment Models
     * Public Cloud: Cloud service provided by a third-party provider, harware can be shared amongst multiple clients
     * Private Cloud (1): Hardware is only used by a single company, which often owns the hardware and datacenter